--I’d heard that upstairs was very different so I checked it out first, and it was–a bright beer garden with a sky light and lots of many loud people who all seemed to be sitting together and being drunk and discussing the world in a merry way.
+-I’d heard that upstairs was very different so I checked it out first, and it was–a bright beer garden with a sky light and lots of loud people who all seemed to be sitting together and being drunk and discussing the world in a merrily.
 It felt like crashing a party, and I scuttled back down to the cozy quieter darkness.

 -Wood-panelled walls, so dark brown they were almost black; dark green leather booths and chairs, beer steins everywhere, lots of oil paintings of a sort I just think of as German.
 Over the bar is a model of Clydesdales pulling a cart of barrels.

 -I sat in a booth near a stained-glass window, the sort with round pieces that look like the bottoms of bottles.
 My eyes adjusted pretty quickie, and the window gave me enough light to read by.

 -A couple guys with German accents sat at the bar happily conversing with the barmaid and each other.
 At one point a guy with a British accent came down the stairs and greeted them jovially, explaining he was staying upstairs where he was getting a free drink.
 German guy: “I’m sorry for your bird.”
 British guy: “I’m sorry for my bird too, but it got me a free drink, so…” Later, while I was upstairs in the ladies’ room, I heard from the beer garden the same British guy giving a drunken speech about how the ghost of the chicken would be haunting his kitchen.
 And that’s all I know of the story.